Two solutions to the same problem

 Hybrid options worth considering

-Some movers offer 'you-load' van line moves where the carrier provides the trailer and the long-haul, and you handle loading.
-Pricing typically lands between containers and full-service.
-Worth a quote on long lanes if your timeline is moderately flexible.
+Some movers offer you-load van line moves, where the carrier provides the trailer and drives the long-haul while you handle the loading.
+It is the same trade as a container, with a carrier in place of a container provider, and it is worth a quote on long lanes if your timeline is moderately flexible.